fernandoplramires/Palindromes/README.md

 ##Palindromes challenge##

-Problem Description
-Create a Java program to solve the following problem:
+Problem Description: Create a Java program to solve the following problem.
 The problem is as follows: choose a number, reverse its digits and add it to the original.
 If the sum is not a palindrome (which means, it is not the same number from left to right and right to left), repeat this procedure.